VET Program Approval and Maintenance Procedure

 3. Additions will usually take approximately 2 -3 days to be formally added to the University Scope and appear on Training.gov.au.

-1. Quality to notify:
+1. Strategic Regulatory Services to notify:

-• Deputy Vice-Chancellor (VET)
+• Pro Vice-Chancellor (VET)

 • Director, Skills and Education Delivery